migsc/lattice.js/README.md

 Currently, it's a buggy work in progress.
 Performance is still being worked on.
 Features are still being implemented.
 Suggestions are highly welcome: mchateloin@gmail.com

-#Upcoming Features

-This is what I plan to implement before v1.0
-- [ ] Ability to activate mouse, key, scroll, and swipe events for adjacent sliding.

 #Contact

 Miguel Chateloin